 World Map Content

 When you first start the game, we recommend crafting a crossbow.
-They are very strong and easy to use for very easy killing basic monsters, or targeting boss weak spots.
-They even feel better than some of the assault rifle drops we got from chests or other loot sources.
+It’s very strong and easy to use for killing basic monsters or targeting boss weak spots.
+It feels better than some of the assault rifle found in chests a little later on.

 The other tip we have for building camps is to watch your boundaries.
 Each camp has a square field around it to indicate your buildable area.
-Avoid conflicting with pre-made structures like large boulders, roads, landmarks, settlements and more, as it can make building a little awkward.
+Avoid conflicting with pre-made structures and the environment – large boulders, roads, landmarks, settlements, and so on.

-In addition, try and build in the centre of your area.
-This will prevent you from building too close to a boundary limit.
-You can upgrade your base size if that happens, but it requires resources and technology to do so.
-Building in the centre enables you to properly use your entire zone and not have to dismantle and rebuild projects from scratch when you do encounter that issue.
+Try and build in the centre of your area.
+This will prevent you from building too close to the boundary limit.
+You can upgrade your base size if that happens, but it requires a hefty amount of resources and technology to do so.
+Building in the centre enables you to properly use your entire zone and not have to dismantle and rebuild from scratch when you do hit the boundary.

 Weapon mods